borisa99/nodejs-express-typescript-starter/readme.md

 6. Create `{route name}.router.rules.ts` and export object from it with route names and methods as keys and arrays of request rules as values
 7. import `{route.name}.router.ts` in `index.ts` in routes and use it in app

+All global plugins and helper functions are created in `shared` directory in separate directories and files
 # Database query - in progress

 This application is using [knex](https://knexjs.org/#Builder-knex) as driver for database.
 You can use knex directly